Find out how to register for online invoicing so you can view your fees account and pay online.

 Paying your invoice

-We accept payment by debit, credit, Maestro or American Express cards, although a surcharge applies for credit/Amex payments.
+We accept payment by debit, credit, Maestro or American Express cards.

 By disputing an invoice as soon as you receive it, your account handler can respond ahead of the invoice due date.
 If you raise the dispute just before the invoice is due, you will have to pay the invoice in full (but can then reimburse you later if the invoice is incorrect).

-We decide the results of disputes from our fee rules, so that we remain consistent.
+If a dispute cannot be resolved, it will be considered by our credit committee to ensure we remain consistent with our fee rules.
 If you wish to appeal against a decision, please email us and mark it for the attention of the Senior Manager, Revenue Operations.